uroslates/url.i18n/README.md

 url.18n is built upon a great **angular-translate** module.
 The motivation was driven by the fact that most angular-translate examples I saw required you to clutter your configure method callback with a lot of translation specific configuration.
 On the other hand I really like encapsulating everything in its own modules and registering them with minimal configuration needed.
 Therefor if you like it you could follow this path and use this way of adding i18n support to your angular.js apps.

+You can see an example using this module in action [here](http://uroslates.github.io/url.i18n/example/)

 ##  Usage